michael-255/vue3-boilerplate-app-v2/README.md

 # Vue 3 Boilerplate App V2

+_Project Archived_

+Please use the following version as a template: https://github.com/michael-255/vue3-web-app-template-2023

 This Vue 3 Typescript project can be used as a template to help you get started developing smaller projects.
 Read through this README to have a better understanding of how this project is setup.